 There is a common misunderstanding of exactly what is meant by a Clan Chief and what is meant by the old Scots term of Laird.

 For quite a few people this has been confused to mean one and the same, as after all this is Scotland and aren’t these words more or less meaning the same thing.

 Sadly but no. These words mean very different things and this article will set out exactly how different these words are, and in Scotland it is important to get it right.

-Whilst Scottish Law recognises the existence of Scottish Clans, Chiefs and Chieftains, the title is only of social dignity or precedence, and as such does not devolve any interest for which the law has jurisdiction.
+Whilst Scottish Law recognises the existence of Scottish Clans, Clan Chiefs and Chieftains, the title is only of social dignity or precedence, and as such does not devolve any interest for which the law has jurisdiction.

 The process of preparing and submitting a formal petition to Lyon Court is lengthy and not without expense with the detailed and thorough research often involving accredited members of ASGRA – the Association of Scottish Genealogists & Researchers in Archives.

 The formal Grant of Arms is often with the territorial designation “Chief of the Name and Arms of …”, and it is that designation which is the accepted formal term for a Scottish Clan Chief.

 The Standing Council of Scottish Chiefs is the definitive and authoritative body for information on the Scottish Clan System and a further useful point of reference.

-According to Lyon Court, states that the term “laird” has generally been applied to the owner of an estate, sometimes by the owner himself or, more commonly, by those living and working on the estate.
+Lyon Court states that the term “laird” has generally been applied to the owner of an estate, sometimes by the owner himself or, more commonly, by those living and working on the estate.

 There are a number of well known examples where the owners of an estate have styled themselves as “Lairds of …” but it must be noted this is not a formal hereditary title nor is it a recognised term in Scottish nobility.